econ-ark/PARK/FAQ/Econ-ARK-Versus-Other-Tools/Econ-ARK_Versus_AB-CE.md

 The traditional "rational expectations" assumption is the default in our modeling setup.
 In this case, agents are endowed with the beliefs such that, if everyone holds those beliefs, the actual true outcome corresponds to those beliefs.
 (The "rational expectations" beliefs are in a sense a self-fulfilling prophecy).

-The toolkit allows us to deviate from this framework, in the sense that agents might make mistakes, or not have full information, or have incorrect perceptions of the problem they face, etc. But everything we do in HARK is grounded in the concept of agents who are *trying* to make themselves as best off as possible.
+The toolkit allows us to deviate from this framework, in the sense that agents might make random or systematic mistakes, or not have full information, or have incorrect perceptions of the problem they face, etc. But an important design principle is always to formulate our agents' behaviors in terms of deviations from the benchmark of the rational model that is widely used, and universally understood, in the economics literature.
+Since the benchmark rational are making themselves as well off as possible, this approach gives us the ability to measure the consequences, to agents' well being, of any ways in which their actual behavior deviates from optimal behavior.

 Most of the machinery in HARK is the set of tools required to solve this "optimal choice in a stochastic world" problem.
 Most of the rest of the tools are those required to simulate a population of agents behaving according to some  set of rules.